mhagander/pg_githooks/README.rst

 nomerge
 	Enforce no merge commits.
-It's recommended that you use the core git feature for this as well (denyNonFastforwards = true). committerequalsauthor
+It's recommended that you use the core git feature for this as well (denyNonFastforwards = true). signcommits
+	Enforce that commits are GPG signed signtags
+	Enforce that tags are GPG signed committerequalsauthor
 	Enforce that the user listed under "committer" is the same as that under "author".
 This is for projects that track authors in the text